webosose/website/content/en/docs/guides/setup/bring-up-guide/bring-up-overview.md

 This page describes how to bring up webOS OSE from scratch.

 {{< note >}}
-We recommend to use the target board which supports meta layer files for the Yocto build, but this is not required.
+We recommend using the target board, which supports meta-layer files for the Yocto build, but this is not required.
 {{< /note >}}

 ## Bring-up Process

-The following picture shows a brief summary of bring-up process.
+The following picture shows a brief summary of the bring-up process.

 <img src="/images/docs/guides/setup/summary-of-bring-up-process.png" width="65%" alt="A process to bring up a webOS OSE">

 1. **Preparing Yocto SoC BSPs**:

     First, you need to prepare BSP for your SoC board.
-The BSP files contain the information to support a specific hardware.
+The BSP files contain information to support specific hardware.
 These files are usually provided by SoC makers and depend on the type of your SoC board.

-2. **Replacing meta layers**:
+2. **Replacing meta-layers**:

-    A meta layer is a set of files which determine how to build a target.
-You need to add, change, and remove meta layers specific for your hardware target.
+    A meta-layer is a set of files that determine how to build a target.
+You need to add, change, and remove meta-layers specific to your hardware target.

 3. **Changing the machine configuration files**: